Nydia Lamarque

 Nydia Lamarque (1906–1982) was an Argentine poet.
 In addition to publishing several books of poetry, she was a lawyer, activist, and translator.
 She was associated with the socialism and feminism movements.

 Biography

 Early life

 Lamarque was born in Buenos Aires, Argentina, and was of partial French descent on her father's side.
 At age 12, she began writing poetry.

 Poetry and translation

 In 1925, Lamarque published Telarañas, her first book of poetry.
 In 1927, she published Elegía del gran amor.
 In 1930, her third work, Los cíclopes: una epopeya en la calle Sucre, was published.
-In 1950, she published Acta de acusación de la vida, and in 1951, she published Echeverría el poeta.
+She published Acta de acusación de la vida in 1950, and Echeverría el poeta in 1951.

 She was fluent in French and was known as a "prominent translator of French literature," translating the work of "Baudelaire, Jean Racine, Rimbaud, Henri De Man, Adolfo Boschot, and Héctor Berlioz."
 In 1948, she published the first translation of Baudelaire in Argentina.